Merkel doubts Biden meeting will solve gas pipeline dispute

 Russia annexed Crimea from Ukraine in 2014 and supports separatists in Ukraine’s eastern industrial heartland of Donbas.

-Merkel said she took Ukraine's concerns seriously and that Germany and the European Union would use their weight in negotiations with Russia to ensure the agreements are extended.
+Merkel said she took Ukraine's concerns seriously and said Germany and the European Union would use their weight in negotiations with Russia to ensure the agreements are extended.

 “We have promised this to Ukraine and we will stick to that.
 I keep my promises and I believe that is true also for any future German chancellor,” she said.